Lima (models): Europe

 Lima's continental outline catalogue concentrated first on French and German and then Italian and Swiss equipment.
 Their relatively inexpensive offerings doubtless brought many people into the hobby.
 A modest assortment of accessories, including operable pieces like level crossings and an intermodal terminal, as well as static structures and lineside details, enhanced the 'playtime' pleasure of building and operating a Lima-based train layout.

 Lima also was one of the first to make scale models from the Scandinavian countries.
-Examples covered the DSB class MZ diesel with matching coaches in a smart red livery.
+Examples covered the DSB class MZ diesel locomotive with the matching coaches in a smart red livery.
 They made the Swedish SJ Rc locomotive with a wide range of coaches, including the rare dining and sleeping car.
 Also Norwegian locomotives and coaches were made.
 Several goods cars, for example "Tuborg" and "Carlsberg" beer cars, were made - some of these to be repeated in "0" scale.
 Most were simple but robust.
 Only the engines suffered from lack of traction and too high speed, a problem first solved much later when Roco started to set pace in the Model railway world in the 1980s.

-In the 1990s many products could compete with other significant brands and catalogues covered almost any European country both in DC/AC.
+In the 1990s, many products could compete with other significant brands and catalogues covered almost any European country both in DC/AC.
 However a price had to be paid for running a 300-page catalogue at the same time as demand was generally dropping overall, and Lima went bankrupt.